AdaCore/spark2014/docs/guidance/main.rst

 Investigating Unproved Run-time Checks
 --------------------------------------

 You should expect many messages about possible run-time errors to be issued the first time you analyze a program, for two main reasons: First, the analysis done by GNATprove relies on the information provided in the program to compute all possible values of variables.
 This information lies chiefly in the types and contracts added by programmers.
 If types are not precise enough and/or necessary contracts are not inserted, GNATprove cannot prove AoRTE.
-Second, the initial analysis performed at proof level 0 is the fastest but also the least precise.
+Second, the initial analysis performed at proof level 0 is the fastest but also the least powerful, so it is expected that by moving to higher levels of proof one gets more run-time checks proved automatically.
 Nevertheless, you should start at this level because many checks are not initially provable due to imprecise types and missing contracts.
-As you add precise types and contracts to the program, it becomes profitable for you to perform analyses at higher proof levels 1 and 2 to get more precise results.
+As you add precise types and contracts to the program, it becomes profitable for you to perform analyses at higher proof levels 1 and 2 to get more run-time checks proved automatically.

 Proving AoRTE requires interacting with GNATprove inside GPS.
 Thus, we suggest that you select a unit (preferably one with few dependences over